sratatata/netguru-movies/README.md

     * Should fetch list of all comments present in application database.
     * Should allow filtering comments by associated movie, by passing its ID.

 ### Rules & hints​

-* Your goal is to implement REST API in Django, however you're free to use any third-party libraries and database of your choice - sharing your reasoning behind choosing them is welcome!
+* Plan a list of todos/tasks in before coding
+* use github, comments should be understanable and done often
+* use node.js and express.js
+* use mysql as database in docker container (please find https://betterprogramming.pub/how-to-use-mysql-with-node-js-and-docker-7dfc10860e7c) - for convinience not for learning purpose.
+* don't use console.log for debuging, use only VSC built in debugger
-* At least basic tests of endpoints and their functionality are obligatory.
+* Basic tests of endpoints and their functionality are optional.
 Their exact scope and form is left up to you.
-* The application's code should be kept in a public repository so that we can read it, pull it and build it ourselves.
-Remember to include README file or at least basic notes on application requirements and setup - we should be able to easily and quickly get it running.
-* Written application must be hosted and publicly available for us online - we recommend Heroku.

 ## About
-As mentioned in assigment section above application provides simple rest api for issuing comments/reviews of movies from external database.

-Solution is based on django-rest framework which is extending django capabilities with many rest friendly modules.
-For more information check project [website](http://www.django-rest-framework.org/).

-Note:
-- For sake of simplicity and due to non production character of this application, debug mode in django is not diabled on production environment.
+Fill out

 ### For the reviewer
 - For your convenience I left source branches for pull requests without squash so you can check